Scoup/node-pelcod/README.md

 ﻿# node-pelcod

-Module to communicate with CCTV cameras using Pelco D protocol.
+Module to communicate with CCTV cameras using Pelco D protocol and Pelco P protocol.

 This module implements the standard commands (Pan/Tilt/Zoom/Focus/Iris) and some extended commands (Preset/Aux).
 Other commands are still missing.
 Be free to fork and help!